Multi-Antenna Jamming in Covert Communication: Transmission Strategies and Alice's Transmission Power for

 The terms in the last line above reflect the self-noise power of Willie, the received AN power and the transmission power of Alice, respectively.
+It would be beneficial to express $\sigma_w^i, \ i\in\{0,1\}$ in \eqref{equ-channel distributions variances} using the representation $\bs{\Sigma}=\b{V} \b{X} \b{V}^\dagger$ as follows

-Eventually, the optimal ratio test Willie preforms is an energy test on the average received power.
-Specifically, the average received power, $P_w^{r_{av}}$, is compared with a threshold $\eta$,
+In \cite{sobers2017covert}, by using Fisher-Neyman factorization and likelihood ratio ordering techniques, it was shown that the above optimal ratio test is eventually an energy test on the average received power.
+This applies to our model as well, since from Willie's point of view, the models are the same.
+Specifically, the average received power, $P_w^{r_{av}}$, is compared with a threshold $\tau$,